 Markets shook in spring 2025.
-In April, US equity volatility soared following surprise tariff moves and trade tensions — the kind of macro shocks that accelerate uncertainty.
-Capital Group called mid‑2025 “a period of heightened uncertainty” as tariffs, trade wars, and inflation slowed growth.
+In April, US equity volatility soared following surprise tariff moves and trade tensions that accelerated uncertainty.
+Capital Group called mid‑2025 “a period of heightened uncertainty” as these macro shifts slowed growth.

-When macro shifts happen, what-if scenarios aren’t optional — they’re essential tools for stress-testing your forecasts, and keeping strategy on track.
+When macro shifts happen, what-if scenarios become essential tools for stress-testing your forecasts, and keeping strategy on track.
+It doesn’t matter whether you’re 50 people or 5,000; you need a repeatable way to ask "what if?" before the market does it for you.

 But most teams stumble on two fronts: